How to choose a safe omega-3 oil for your dog and avoid heavy metals, toxins, and GMOs

 As a result, many dog lovers make serious mistakes when it comes to choosing the right omega-3 source for their dogs, which results in heavy metal toxicity, disease, epilepsy, and a shorter lifespan.

-Omega oils are also known as essential fatty acids (EFAs) and they're divided into three main groups: Omega-3, 6 and 9.
+Omega oils, are also known as essential fatty acids (EFAs), can be divided into three main groups: Omega-3, 6 and 9.

-Omega-9 fatty acids are common components of animal fat and vegetable oils.
+Omega-9 EFA's are common components of animal fat and vegetable oils.
 This group of fatty acids is not essential because the body can create them.

 Omega-3 is essential for optimum health in canines and people